As I established myself in a new country and began to delve into a new way of living, I had hopes that this would break that cycle.

 I couldn’t deadlift 40kg without back pain.

 I had no choice (in my head) but to persevere and get better.
 I didn’t want to not train.
 I couldn’t take time off training.
 The cycle fuelled me to do anything I could to move and exercise.

 Despite the many frustrations, I kept chipping away one day at a time.
-Before I knew the thrill of getting better far out weighed the frustrations of learning a new skill.
-I would wait for every Saturday where we would test a new weight that we handed lifted before.
+Before I knew it, the thrill of getting better far out weighed the frustrations of learning a new skill.
+I would wait for every Saturday where we would test a new weight that we hadn’t lifted before.
 We called these “Max out Saturdays”.
 It was fun spending time with my partner, testing ourselves every week.
-I threw myself in, finding happiness in strength training.
+I thought I had found a new happiness in strength training.

 I had simply replaced running with strength training.
 The outlet was different but the demons were the same.

 What would unfold as I entered competitive Powerlifting was a whole other beast.

 A beast that was hidden from the strength of my physical state.